Winter at Valley Forge - Arrival:

 For his winter encampment, Washington selected Valley Forge on the Schuylkill River approximately 20 miles northwest of Philadelphia.
 With its high ground and position near the river, Valley Forge was easily defensible, but still close enough to the city for Washington to maintain pressure on the British.
 Despite the defeats of the fall, the 12,000 men of the Continental Army were in good spirits when they marched into Valley Forge on December 19, 1777.

-The Winter Encampment:
+Winter at Valley Forge - The Winter Encampment:

 Under the direction of the army's engineers, the men began constructing over 2,000 log huts laid out along military streets.
 In addition, defensive trenches and five redoubts were built to protect the encampment.
 To facilitate re-supply of the army, a bridge was erected over the Schuylkill.
 The winter at Valley Forge generally conjures images of half-naked, starving soldiers battling the elements.
 This was not the case.
 This imagery is largely the result of early, romanticized interpretations of the encampment story which were meant to serve as a parable about American perseverance.